fastlane/fastlane/README.md

 # Quick Start

-Use the Quick Start guide to instantly get started.

 The guide will create all the necessary files for you, using the existing app metadata from iTunesConnect.

 - ```cd [your_project_folder]```
 - ```deliver init```
-- Approve by entering ```y```
+- When your app is already in the AppStore: ```y```
  - Enter your iTunesConnect credentials
  - Enter your app identifier
  - Enjoy a good drink, while the computer does all the work for you
+- When it's a new app: ```n```

 From now on, you can run ```deliver``` to deploy a new update, or just upload new app metadata and screenshots.